 Ryanair primarily markets accommodation services and travel insurance through its website.
-For hotel and accommodation services, Ryanair has a contract with Hotelscombined PTY Ltd. ("Hotelscombined"), which operates a price comparison website, pursuant to which Hotelscombined handles all aspects of such services marketed through Ryanair's website and pays a fee to Ryanair.
-Ryanair also has a contract with Bookings.com to market hotels during the booking process on its website and Ryanair receives a commission on these sales.
-In addition, Ryanair has a contract with Hertz, pursuant to which Hertz handles all car rental services marketed through Ryanair's website or telephone reservation system.
+For hotel and accommodation services, Ryanair has a contract with Bookings.com to market hotels during the booking process on its website and Ryanair receives a commission on these sales.
+In addition, until July 2, 2015, when Hertz ended its contract at short notice, Ryanair marketed car hire for Hertz via its website.
+Ryanair is currently seeking an alternative car hire partner.